laserblue/Modeling-Workstation-for-Physics/README.md

-The interface shall be along the lines stated by David Hestenes in:
+The Physics Workstation interface shall be along the lines stated by David Hestenes in:

 Hestenes, D. (1995).
 Modeling Software for Learning and Doing Physics.
 In: Bernardini, C., Tarsitani, C., Vicentini, M. (eds) Thinking Physics for Teaching.
 Springer, Boston, MA. https://doi.org/10.1007/978-1-4615-1921-8_4